BitPoet/InputfieldSlideToggle/README.md

 ## Description

-Fieldtype and Inputfield that implements Smartphone-Style toggles as replacement for Checkboxes.
+Fieldtype and Inputfield that implements smartphone-style toggles as replacement for checkbox inputs.
+The visualization is CSS-only, no additional JS necessary.

 ## Status

-Alpha, test carefully
+Alpha, use with caution

 ## Features / Field Settings